ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ### Chain Config

-`chainID`: Denotes the chainID of to be created chain.
+`chainID`: Denotes the ChainID of to be created chain.
 Must be picked carefully since a conflict with other chains can cause issues.
-One suggestion is to check with [chainlist.org](https://chainlist.org/) to avoid ID collision, reserve and publish your chain ID properly.
+One suggestion is to check with [chainlist.org](https://chainlist.org/) to avoid ID collision, reserve and publish your ChainID properly.

 You can use `eth_getChainConfig` RPC call to get the current chain config.
 See [here](../apis/avalanchego/apis/subnet-evm.md#ethgetchainconfig) for more info.